mschuchard/puppet-check/README.md

 To overcome the lack of convenient portability, you could try spinning up the Vagrant instance at the top level of your Puppet code and data and then descend into directories to execute tests as necessary.
 Cleverness or patience will be necessary if you decide to use Vagrant for testing and desire portability.

 ### Exit Codes
-- 0: PuppetCheck exited with no internal exceptions or errors in your Puppet code and data.
+- 0: PuppetCheck exited with no internal exceptions or errors in your code and data.
-- 1: PuppetCheck exited with an internal exception (takes preference over other non-zero exit codes) or failed spec test.
+- 1: PuppetCheck exited with an internal exception (takes preference over other non-zero exit codes) or failed spec test(s).
-- 2: PuppetCheck exited with one or more errors in your Puppet code and data.
+- 2: PuppetCheck exited with one or more errors in your code and data.
+Alternatively, PuppetCheck exited with one or more warnings in your code and data and you specified to fail on warnings.

 ### Optional dependencies
 - **rake**: install this if you want to use Puppet Check with `rake` tasks in addition to the CLI.